-Most people have heard of Las Vegas, the gambling, entertainment, and neon capital of the world.
+Most people have heard of Las Vegas, otherwise known as the gambling, entertainment, and neon capital of the world.
 Thanks to so many world-class resorts and attractions, there are dozens of “things to do in Las Vegas” books on the shelves.
 But sometimes, all those bright lights and noisy casinos can become a bit too much.

 If that’s you and you need to get away to something a little less overwhelming, you’re reading the right article.
 There are many day trips from Las Vegas to natural places that will leave you in awe.
 So whether you are a photographer, nature lover, or merely someone looking for an ‘escape,’ these places will prove unforgettable.

 How to plan a Las Vegas day trip

 Day trips from Vegas – or anywhere – are easy to do.
 The hardest thing is to choose a destination.
 Part of that decision boils down to the next question is whether you want to do it on your own or by taking a guided tour.

 Vegas tours on your own